abhiprojectz/motionia/README.md

 ![](https://raw.githubusercontent.com/abhiprojectz/motionia/master/assest/keyframe-challenge-large.gif)

-With motionia you can animate elements by just one line of code.
+With motionia, you can animate elements with just one line of code.

-> lightweight, simple fast & easiest to integrate.
+> lightweight, simple, fast & easy to integrate.

 ```